spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 **Note:** You will see that there are two Deployment Names and two Launch Config Files listed in the Deployment window; the first listed is your FPS Starter Project, the second is a deployment for simulated players.
 You will find out more about simulated players in later steps.
 <br/>

-**It's finished when:** the Console pages for both deployments have opened up in your browser.
+**It's finished when:** The Console pages for both deployments open automatically in your browser.

-You should also see two messages printed in your Unity Console indicating both deployments have been started:
+You should also see two messages printed in your Unity Console indicating both deployments have started:

 ```
 Successfully created the main deployment.